HappyMan113/apex-legends-weapon-stat-analysis/README.md

     - For Hammerpoint and Disruptor hop-ups, the DPS is calculated as the average of the DPS when no bonus damage is applied and the DPS when the bonus damage does apply.
 Essentially a 50/50 split for shielded/unshielded shots.
+    - Accuracy at various distances was measured against fully kitted variants of weapons.
+Dummies were standing still, and I (the player) was strafing back and forth to try to take into account fire spread.
+Accuracy was calculated simply as the interpolated value between the two nearest accuracy data points.
 2) The mean of these mean values is then calculated.
 3) This becomes the metric which determines which weapons are "best".